DATE OF COMPETITION & DEADLINES

 Medallions of the award level with neck ribbons to hang on bottles will be mailed to the entrants when received from the manufacturer (medals can take six weeks to produce).
 The list of award medalists will be posted online at www.bestofnewenglandwine.com and entrants will be notified by e-mail of their medalist entries within a week of the competition.

 Entries need to arrive no later than Thursday, April 19.
 Please plan accordingly.
 Send to:

 Two bottles of each entry are required.
 Entries should be shipped in thick cardboard shipping containers with high R-value insulation to avoid heat or cold damage.
 Shipping description should include “Samples: not for re-sale”, and a copy of the entry form should be included in each box.
 When shipping in multiple containers, label them “1 of _” through all container numbers.

 HOW TO ENTER

 Complete the Online Entry Form and pay by credit card.

 Download your Best of New England Wine Competition entry form, complete and mail to the above address with check payable to “Richard Leahy Enterprises” for $65 x the number of entries.

-The judges for the Best of New England wine competition are industry professionals (retailers, distributors, winemakers, and researchers).
+The judges for the Best of New England wine competition are outstanding industry professionals (retailers, distributors, wine/cider/mead makers, and researchers).